God Raised Him!

 His death was “according to the will of our God and Father.”
 This

-return to what preceded Jesus is regression.
-It is tantamount to rejecting the grace
+what preceded Jesus is regression.

-of fulfillment - (Romans 12:2, Colossians 1:12-13).
+(Romans 12:2, Colossians 1:12-13).

 By emphasizing his death and resurrection, Paul highlights the

-all-sufficiency of Christ’s death for the forgiveness of sins and the deliverance
+All-Sufficiency of Christ’s death for the forgiveness of sins and the deliverance

 Comments